Svenito/versup/README.md

 # Quick start

-To get started all bumper needs to know is the new version increment or number.
+To get started all versup needs to know is the new version increment or number.
 You can provide it with a valid semantic version increase such as `patch`, `minor`, `major` etc, or an entirely new semantic version like `1.2.5`.

-If you specifiy a version number, then bumper will take that version and apply it to the current project as is.
+If you specifiy a version number, then versup will take that version and apply it to the current project as is.
 If you provide an increment, it will get the last version number from either the latest git tag that has a valid version, or from the default version in the config file.

 # Configuration

-One intial launch, bumper copies a default config to your home directory (`~/.config/bumper.json`) which has some good defaults.
+One intial launch, versup copies a default config to your home directory (`~/.config/versup.json`) which has some good defaults.

 ```
 {